District Goals

 Maintain, refine and provide accessibility for all students with regard to extra-curricular programs:

 1. Examine sustainability costs for all ECA programs across the district.
+Give a revenue to cost analysis of each ECA program 7-12 in the district at the end of 25-26 school year.

 4. Budget funds to promote and support the Fine Arts across GCSC.

 5. Examine how the Music, Dance, and Cheerleading programs can be utilized most effectively at GJHS and GHS.
+Set clear expectations for each.